-These ideas help you integrate the culture of small talk and create a bond with your team members doing remote work.
+These ideas will help you integrate the culture of small talk and create a bond with your team members doing remote work.

 Sharing is caring

 Encourage team members to share photos and videos with the entire team!

 The visual impression strengthens the team bond.
 For example, you could loosen up your meetings or your team group chat by asking them “Everyone posts a picture of today’s workplace”.